AEDR: Training-Free AI-Generated Image Attribution via Autoencoder Double-Reconstruction: Related Work

 \paragraph{Detection of AI-Generated Images.} As generative images grow increasingly photorealistic, the need for reliable detection is increasing~\cite{chen2023pathway}.
 Early work by Marra combined CycleGAN with steganalysis to identify GAN-generated images, laying a foundation for this field.
 Most existing methods frame the task as a binary classification problem, distinguishing between real and generated images.
-These approaches often rely on discriminative texture features~\cite{tex-2, tex-6, tex-4, tex-7, tex-5} or frequency domain signals~\cite{fre-7, fre-5, fre-3, fre-4, fre-6} as core detection cues.
+These approaches often rely on discriminative texture features~\cite{tex-2, tex-4, tex-7} or frequency domain signals~\cite{fre-4, fre-5, fre-7} as core detection cues.
 Recent approaches such as AEROBLADE~\cite{AEroblade} and HFI~\cite{HFI} adopt reconstruction losses via autoencoders and use LPIPS as a detection metric.
-Although these methods demonstrate promising performance in generative image detection, they do not address the more challenging task of origin attribution, which is the focus of this paper.
+Although these methods demonstrate promising performance in generative image detection, they do not address the more challenging task of origin attribution.

-\paragraph{Origin Attribution of Generated Images.} Current methods for attributing the source of the generated images can be broadly classified into three types: watermark-based methods~\cite{wat-2, wat-3, wat-1, Tree-Ring, Gaussian-shading, Gaussian-shading++}, fingerprint-based methods~\cite{finger-2, finger-1, finger-4, finger-3}, and reconstruction-based methods~\cite{RONAN, LatentTracer}.
-Watermark-based methods embed model-specific information into the generated image and retrieve this information during detection to identify the source.
+\paragraph{Origin Attribution of Generated Images.} Current methods for attributing the origin of generated images can be broadly classified into three types: watermark-based methods~\cite{wat-1, Tree-Ring, Gaussian-shading, Gaussian-shading++}, fingerprint-based methods~\cite{finger-2, finger-1, finger-4, finger-3}, and reconstruction-based methods~\cite{RONAN, LatentTracer}.
+Watermark-based methods embed model-specific information into the generated image and retrieve this information during detection to identify the origin.
 Fingerprint-based methods inject unique patterns into the model during training and rely on dedicated classifiers for attribution.
-However, both approaches require additional intervention during image generation or model training and may compromise the quality of the generated images.
-In contrast, reconstruction-based methods enable origin attribution without the need for any extra operations.
-For example, both RONAN~\cite{RONAN} and LatentTracer~\cite{LatentTracer} adopt gradient-based reconstruction approaches, using the reconstruction loss between the reconstructed and original images as the attribution signal.
-These methods have been shown to be effective for certain generative models; however, their attribution accuracy degrades significantly as model performance increases.
+However, both active attribution approaches require additional intervention during image generation or model training and may compromise the quality of the generated images.
+In contrast, reconstruction-based passive methods enable origin attribution without the need for any extra operations.
+For example, both RONAN~\cite{RONAN} and LatentTracer~\cite{LatentTracer} adopt gradient-based reconstruction approaches, using the loss between the reconstructed and original images as the attribution signal.